 Identify your slow seasons

-There are certain businesses where the slow season is kind of obvious; ice cream shop or ski resort.
+There are certain businesses where the slow season is kind of obvious; ice cream shops, painting contractors, roofers, landscapers or ski resorts.
 Others are not so obvious, which can be problematic when sales begin to decrease during those seasons and affect your cash flow.
 The best thing to do is to look at the past and predict when in the future your small business may slow down.
 For example, if you reside in Canada and own a food truck, you can easily predict summer time to be the busiest time for you, while winter time less so. (but of course, it all depends on which province you live in!)

 Evaluate the current state of your cash flow